Updated October 2018

 This is one of the highest rated kid’s snow boots I have come across.
 This boot cinches at the calf, which is awesome for extra cold weather protection.

 If you prefer a removable liner in your kids’ snow boots, this is the perfect option for you.
 These liners dry pretty quickly, so your kids will be ready to head back out in the snow in no time.
-This boot is also available in a wide offering for kiddos with wider feet.
+This boot is also available in a wide sizing for kiddos with wider feet.

 Bogs Kids Classic Insulated Boot ~ $79.97